Heat Conduction in Pyrosim

 In FDS, an obstruction is a three-dimensional solid object that blocks flow.
 Often, obstructions represent the walls, floor, and ceiling of a model, but they can be any object such as a sofa or a car.
 In this post, we will focus on heat conduction in an obstruction that has solid surfaces.
 We will not include pyrolysis of the solid.

 The simplified model we will use is shown in Figure 1.
 The obstruction is rectilinear and one 0.1 m cell thick, with six solid heat conducting surfaces that are defined using materials..
 The red face is heated by an external radiative flux, the other five gray surfaces are not heated.
 All boundaries of the model are OPEN to an ambient temperature of 20 ºC.
-The mesh extends 1.9 m in the X direction and 1.0 m in Y and Z. The mesh cell size is a uniform 0.1 m.
+The mesh extends 1.9 m in the X direction, and 1.0 m in the Y and Z. The mesh cell size is a uniform 0.1 m.

 An obstruction is created in steps: first we define materials, next we use the materials to create surfaces, finally we use the surfaces as part of the obstruction.
 We describe each of these steps and the available options in the following sections.